nikelborm/hehe-secret-dont-look/readme.md

 # Rules of this repo

-1. no tests
+- no tests
-2. no documentation
+- no documentation
-3. no distractions
+- no distractions
-4. no automation
+- no automation
-5. no sidetracking
+- no sidetracking
+- no quality control
+- no publishing
+- no maintenance
+- no order
+- no system
+- no organization
-6. no linting
+- no linting
-7. no thinking
+- no thinking
-8. no restrictions
+- no restrictions
-9. no looking at the source code
+- no looking at the source code
-10. no starring
+- no starring
-11. no rules
+- no rules